-The QSR Center, located in 303 Christian A. Johnson Hall, offers drop-in peer tutoring in introductory level courses containing a mathematics/quantitative component.
+The Quantitative and Symbolic Reasoning (QSR) Center, located in 303 Christian A. Johnson Hall, offers drop-in peer tutoring in introductory level courses containing a mathematics/quantitative component.
 Students may come to the center to work on homework, to work with a tutor, to review specific topics, or to use the resources of the computer lab and library.

 The mission of the QSR center is to support students in the development of their academic skills, and to foster collaborative learning and intellectual growth.

 Other programs offered by the Center include support for the Quantitative and Symbolic Reasoning Requirement QSR, help for the mathematics portion of Graduate Record Exam, and workshops designed to accompany specific courses.